 3. Other products

 Under this category are all the different mushroom blends, coffees, elixir shots, protein bars, skincare, and other more processed Chaga products you can buy.
-It’s exciting and fun to discover the creative, delicious, and well-marketed items but make sure to remember that the quality of the Chaga sold can differ astonishingly.
+It’s exciting and fun to discover the creative, delicious, and well-marketed items, but remember that the quality of the Chaga sold can differ astonishingly.

 Chaga gets most of its nutritional value from its host – the Birch tree.
-Therefore, the medicinal value of Chaga that has been harvested from trees other than birch, may be entirely different.
+Therefore, the medicinal value of Chaga harvested from trees other than birch may be entirely different.
 You should especially pay attention to your Chaga being wild harvested, as we’ve heard of Chaga grown in laboratories.

-Another thing to look out for is the quantity of Chaga in these products, many products are far from the 2500mg recommendation and might not, therefore serve you with many health benefits.
+Another thing to look out for is the quantity of Chaga in these products.
+Many products are far from the 2500mg recommendation and might not serve you with many health benefits.

 Three things you should know before buying Chaga

-1. Chaga needs to be harvested from a living tree, preferrably in spring
+1. Chaga needs to be harvested from a living tree, preferably in spring

 Chaga will only stay alive and sterile whilst the host tree is living.
-Meaning that once the birch tree has died, the mushroom has died along with it and will only develop fruiting bodies to start another life cycle.
-That’s why trusting your supplier’s integrity to provide you with living, high-quality Chaga is very important.
+This means that once the birch tree has died, the mushroom has died and will only develop fruiting bodies to start another life cycle.
+That’s why trusting your supplier’s integrity to provide you with a living, high-quality Chaga is essential.

 The optimal time for harvesting the fungus is in spring when the birch sap has started to run.
 The sap contains dissolved mineral salts and nutrients, which are also absorbed by the fungus and made bioavailable for you upon consumption.